Segment Tool

 Population

-For the breakdown of the gap between each area as a whole and England, ONS mid-year estimates for the relevant geography for the year 2020 were used.
+For the breakdown of the gap between each area as a whole and England, ONS 2011 Census based mid-year estimates for the relevant geography and years were used.
 Population estimates for 2021 are not yet available so estimates for 2020 were used in lieu of these.

-For the breakdown of the gap between the most deprived quintile and the least deprived quintile in each area, ONS mid-year estimates for LSOAs for the years 2020 were aggregated to quintiles.
+For the breakdown of the gap between the most deprived quintile and the least deprived quintile in each area, ONS 2011 Census based mid-year estimates for LSOAs for the relevant years were aggregated to quintiles.
 Population estimates for 2021 are not yet available so estimates for 2020 were used in lieu of these.

 Areas included

-Data for upper tier local authorities in England are based on boundaries at April 2021.
+Data for local authorities in England are based on boundaries at April 2021.
 Data for Isles of Scilly local authority have been combined with Cornwall local authority.
-Data for City of London local authority have been combined with Hackney local authority
+Data for City of London local authority have been combined with Hackney local authority.

 The tool also contains data for England and the English regions.